Victorola-coder/VickyJay/README.md

 ## Installation and Setup

+1. Fork
-1. Clone this repository to your local machine using `git clone`.
+2. Clone the forked repository to your local machine using `git clone`.
-2. Navigate to the project directory: `cd vickyjay`.
+3. Navigate to the project directory: `cd vickyjay`.
-3. Install project dependencies using `npm install`.
+4. Install project dependencies using `npm install`.
-4. Start the development server: `npm run dev`.
+5. Start the development server: `npm run dev`.
-5. Open your web browser and navigate to `http://localhost:5173` to view the portfolio.
+6. Open your web browser and navigate to `http://localhost:5173` to view the portfolio.

 ## Usage

 Feel free to customize this portfolio to showcase your own projects and skills.
-Update the project descriptions, images, and links to match your work. shout out is important too.
+Update the project descriptions, images, and links to match your work.
+Shout out is important too.

 ## Contact